talon/viro/README.md

-bin create [name] # create (or edit) [name] with $VISUAL bin remove [name] # remove bin bin show # show all bins bin # edit the folder of bins with $VISUAL
+bin create [name] # create (or edit) [name] with $VISUAL bin remove [name] # remove bin bin show # show all bins bin src # create a .sh file that other bins can `use`
 ```

 # Example